-(45) A list of contracted common use suppliers can be found on the Procure to Pay Sharepoint site.
+(44) A list of contracted common use suppliers can be found on the Strategic Procurement Sharepoint Site.

 Timely and Accountable Decision-making

-(47) Staff involved in a procurement process must be aware that every element of procurement may impact the procurement outcome, and as such, indvidual staff may be held accountable for their actions or decisions.
+(51) Staff involved in a procurement process must be aware that every element of procurement may impact the procurement outcome, and as such, individual staff may be held accountable for their actions or decisions.

 - other potential suppliers may have responded differently to the amended contract scope in the tendering process which may have resulted in a different value for money outcome; or